Stanford at The Tech

 About the Program

 The program is part of an ongoing collaboration between the Stanford Department of Genetics and The Tech Museum of Innovation.
-Together these two partners created the Genetics: Technology with a Twist exhibition.
+Together these two partners created two exhibitions.
+The first, Genetics: Technology with a Twist lasted 10 years until it was replaced with the newest exhibition, BioDesign Studio.

-Stanford graduate students and post-docs like you serve a critical role in the success of the exhibition.
+Stanford graduate students and post-docs like you serve a critical role in the success of this latest exhibition.
 You'll provide your expertise in answering guests' questions both at the museum and on the web.
-In addition, you'll help out at the most popular part of the exhibit by providing the raw materials for the Wet Lab.
+In addition, you'll help out at the most popular part of the exhibit by providing the raw materials for the Living Colors Lab.

-At the museum, you'll run floor programs like DNA spooling and Biotech Tool Time (running Kool Aid dyes on agarose gels).
+At the museum, you'll run some of the six floor programs that include cell imaging, where visitors can take home a picture of their 100X magnified cheek cells, CRISPR, where they see the effects of gene editing on yeast cells, and four others.
 On the web, you'll write answers to people's questions at "Ask a Geneticist" as well as contribute articles on what's hot in genetics right now at "Genetics in the News."
 At the end, you'll create and/or implement a final project that will live on at The Tech after you've gone.

 - You must be a graduate student or post-doc at Stanford.
 It is not necessary to be part of the Department of Genetics.

 - A commitment of 4-6 hours/week for 2 quarters is required.
-Generally, 2-3 hours/week are at The Tech with the rest of the time spent researching and writing for the web features, Ask a Geneticist and Current News in Genetics, at Stanford.
+Generally, 2-3 hours/week are at The Tech with the rest of the time spent researching and writing for the web features, Ask a Geneticist and Genetics in the News, at Stanford.

-- Sometime during the 2 quarters, you will need to provide two maxipreps of a provided plasmid and competent E. coli cells from a 2 liter culture.
-This keeps The Tech's wet lab running.
+- Sometime during the 2 quarters, you will need to provide a batch of competent E. coli cells from a 4 liter culture (it is a very simple procedure!).
+This keeps The Tech's Living Colors lab running.
 It takes about 4-6 hours and is often done in lieu of coming to The Tech one week.

 - While not required, most participants work on a final project in their second quarter.
 They can either come up with something new or help along a previous participant's project.